theol0403/7842B-Journal/Concepts/Statemachine Wrapper.md

 However, implementing a statemachine requires a substantial amount of boilerplate, both to set up the task but also to set up the setter and getter functions.
 This is why I wrote an abstract `StateMachine` wrapper that reduces said boilerplate. `StateMachine` inherits task functionality from [Task Wrapper](Task Wrapper).

-Here is the class, which accepts the enum type as a template paramiter:
+Here is the class, which accepts the enum type as a template parameter:

 ```cpp
 /**